Are you new to journaling and looking for journaling ideas for beginners?

 It defeats the whole purpose of improving writing skills.

-Make your answer descriptive and detailed whilst being precise and clear about the message you want to convey.
+Make your answer descriptive and detailed while being precise and clear about the message you want to convey.

 You get the idea!